esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 There is something called "overlay widgets" that some sites offer in an attempt to make the user experience more accessible without a lot of investment.

-However, these overlays are note enough to be compliant and ofte n
+However, these overlays are note enough to be compliant and often don't fix accessibility problems.

+Marcy recommends to check out the [Overlay Fact Sheet](https://overlayfactsheet.com/) if you want more information about strengths and weaknesses of overlay widgets.

 ## Useful resources
 TODO: Add more  useful links.